Fair Allocation of Indivisible Chores: Beyond Additive Costs: Proportionality up to one or any item

-\begin{proof}[Proof of Theorem \ref{thm:propx}] For the bin-packing model, let's consider an instance with $n$ agents and $n+1$ items.
-The capacity of each agent's bins is 1, i.e, $c_i = 1$ for any $i\in N$.
-Each item is very tiny so that every agent can pack all the items in just one bin, e.g., $s_{i, j} = \frac{1}{n+1}$ for any $i\in N$ and $j\in M$.
+\begin{theorem} For the bin packing and job scheduling settings, no algorithm performs better than $n$-PROP1 or $n$-PROPX. \end{theorem} \begin{proof} For the bin packing setting, consider an instance with $n$ agents and $n+1$ items.
+The capacity of each agent's bins is 1, i.e, $c_i = 1$ for all $i\in N$.
+Each item is very tiny so that every agent can pack all items in just one bin, e.g., $s_{i, j} = \frac{1}{n+1}$ for any $i\in N$ and $e_j\in M$.
 Therefore, we have $v_i(M) = 1$ and $\PROP_i = \frac{1}{n}$ for each agent $i\in N$.
 By the pigeonhole principle, at least one agent $i$ receives two or more items in any allocation of $M$.
-After removing any item $g\in X_i$, agent $i$ stills needs one bin to pack the remaining items.
-Hence, we have $v_i(X_i\backslash \{g\}) = 1 = n\cdot \PROP_i$ for any $g\in X_i$, which completes the proof.
+After removing any item $e\in A_i$, agent $i$ still needs one bin to pack the remaining items.
+Hence, we have $v_i(A_i\backslash \{e\}) = 1 = n\cdot \PROP_i$ for any $e\in A_i$.

-For the job-scheduling model, we can consider an instance with $2n$ agents and $2n+1$ jobs where each agent possesses $2n$ machines with the same speed of 1, and the size of each job is 1 for every agent.
-It can be easily seen that for every agent $i$, the maximum completion time of her machines is minimized when assigning two jobs to one machine and one job to each of the remaining $2n-1$ machines.
+For the job scheduling setting, consider an instance with $2n$ agents and $2n+1$ items where each agent possesses $2n$ machines with the same speed of 1, and the size of each item is 1 for every agent.
+It can be easily seen that for every agent $i\in N$, the maximum completion time of her machines is minimized when assigning two items to one machine and one item to each of the remaining $2n-1$ machines.
 Therefore, we have $v_i(M) = 2$ and $\PROP_i = \frac{2}{2n} = \frac{1}{n}$ for any $i\in N$.
-Similarly, by the pigeonhole principle, at least one agent $i$ receives two or more jobs in any allocation of $M$.
-This implies that $v_i(X_i\backslash \{g\}) = 1 = n\cdot \PROP_i$, thus completing the proof. \end{proof}
+Similarly, by the pigeonhole principle, at least one agent $i$ receives two or more items in any allocation of $M$.
+This implies that $v_i(A_i\backslash \{e\}) = 1 = n\cdot \PROP_i$ for any $e\in A_i$, thus completing the proof. \end{proof}